a-tsagkalidis/swappr/README.md

 The app uses an intelligent algorithm that suggests compatible house swap options, ensuring that the user's preferences align with potential matches.
 The algorithm uses a matching score based on house characteristics, house location, and desired move destination.

 ## Running the app
-Swappr repo comes with no **.db** and **.log** files.
+Swappr repo comes with no **.db** or **.log** files.
 These necessities will be created on program initialization.
 To initiate swappr run:
 ```sh
 python app.py
 ```
-But before running the program for the first time, Make sure that you have created a virtual environment and have installed all Python dependencies.
+But before you run the program for the first time, make sure that you have created a virtual environment and have installed all Python dependencies.

-### Create a virtual invornment
+### Create a virtual environment
-To run swappr it is recommended to create a virtual environment where all Python dependencies will be installed.
+Before you run Swappr it is recommended to create a virtual environment where all Python dependencies will be installed.
 While in working directory run:
 ```sh
 python -m venv .venv